Archive for category Author: Ray Balkwill

 Ray Balkwill’s Exe Estuary

-Posted by henry in Author: Ray Balkwill, Medium: Oil, Medium: Watercolour, Publisher: Halsgrove, Subject: Boats & Harbours, Subject: Landscape on December 11, 2006
+Posted by Henry in Author: Ray Balkwill, Medium: Oil, Medium: Watercolour, Publisher: Halsgrove, Subject: Boats & Harbours, Subject: Landscape on Dec 11, 2006

 Ray Balkwill is at home in pretty much any painting medium, but is perhaps best known among fellow artists for his mixed media work.
 Living in Devon, a great deal of his painting is done in the south of the county and this book has all the hallmarks of having had a decent amount of material to choose from: there’s nothing included that gives any sense of being a make-weight or, indeed, of the transparency being “good enough”; the reproduction is spot-on.